ekatsym/fcl/README.markdown

 ### Pattern Matching
 In FCL, pattern matching is provided by `match` and `ematch` macros. `ematch` is a version of `match` that an error is signalled when any patterns do not match the given datum.
-The valid `match` and `ematch` symtax is defined as follows (use CLHS style):
+The valid `match` and `ematch` syntax is defined as follows (use CLHS style):

 ```text